Mazda E engine

 The iron-block, alloy head E family was an evolution of Mazda's xC design.
 It was released in June 1980 with the introduction of the first front-wheel drive Mazda Familias and Ford Lasers.
 Some later variants of the E5-powered Mazda Familia and Ford Laser in Japan incorporated a full-time 4WD drivetrain.
 All E engines were chain-driven, 8-valve SOHC.
 Notable features include siamesed cylinders, aluminium rocker arms and pistons, thin block walls, and single valve springs - all in the interest of reducing weight.

 E1

 The 1071 cc E1 was found in the 1980–1985 Mazda Familia and Ford Laser.
 It used a 70x69.6 mm bore x stroke with 9.2:1 compression ratio and produced 55 PS and 88 Nm (DIN).
-It was not replaced when the new Familia/323 appeared in 1985.
+It continued to be used until 1987 for the next generation 323 in some markets.
 The E1 was strictly intended for export markets where taxes based on engine size made this a popular alternative.
 It was never available in Japan, nor in North America or Australia.